maahi-hue/Sportify-website/README.md

 ## 🌟 Overview

 Sportify is your ultimate destination for exploring, purchasing, and managing high-quality sports equipment.
 With an extensive database across various categories, it’s easier than ever to find the gear you need.
-Whether you're an athlete, a coach, or a sports enthusiast, EquiSports offers a seamless and secure experience tailored for you.
+Whether you're an athlete, a coach, or a sports enthusiast, Sportify offers a seamless and secure experience tailored for you.

 Key features like **real-time inventory updates**, **user-friendly management tools**, and **responsive customer support** make it the perfect platform for all your sports equipment needs.
 Join our growing community and make informed decisions with confidence.